MobiusSync/mobiussync.github.io/faq.markdown

       - Photo/video library (Send and Receive)

-      Feedback on what is important to you is most welcome.
+      Feedback on what is important to you is most welcome - preferably by comments at <https://github.com/MobiusSync/MobiusSync/issues>.
   - title: Syncthing features
     content: >
       We have tried to retain and expose via the Settings GUI all of the Syncthing features, except for those we know will not work.
 This is because we know Syncthing has some very advanced users.